farzinf/zagros-dev/README.md

 ```

+#### Verify

-5. Verify your authentication status using the following endpoint:
+Verify your authentication status using the following endpoint:

 Check Authentication Status: